-1. Our school and the areas of SEND.
+1. Our School and the areas of SEND

-We are an inclusive school, and we ensure that all of our pupils are included in every aspect of learning from Nursery to Year Six.

-We strive to ensure that all pupils have a balanced curriculum which is differentiated to meet individual needs, that they can learn and make progress alongside their peers, that they are assessed using appropriate assessment tools and guidelines and have equal access to resources and provision as and when needed
+St John Fisher Catholic Primary School is an inclusive school, and we ensure that all of our pupils are included in every aspect of learning from Nursery to Year Six.
+We strive to ensure that all pupils have a balanced curriculum which is differentiated to meet individual needs, that they can learn and make progress alongside their peers, that they are assessed using appropriate assessment tools and guidelines and have equal access to resources and provision as and when needed.